1f616neko/server-blog/_posts/2023-04-04-Changing-hostname-to-1f616emo.xyz-and-other-changes.md

 Serveral changes have done and will be done on Toyshost Services.

 ## Domain name migration
 I have created the domain name [1f616emo.xyz](https://1f616emo.xyz) on Feb 2, 2023.
-Services on TH3 with slowly migrated from thost3.de to 1f616emo.xyz.
+Services on TH3 will be slowly migrated from thost3.de to 1f616emo.xyz.
 Redirects will be created from the old to the new domains once the migration was done upon a particular service.
 The use of the subdomains of thost3.de, if a subdomain of 1f616emo.xyz pointing to the same site exists, is deprecated.

 > Though will still work within a year, the domain name thost3.de should not be treated as stable.
 If you have any bookmarks that are pointing to the old domain, please change them as soon as possible.
 {: .prompt-info }